 Fereidoon P. Sioshansi (ed.), Academic Press November 2020, ISBN 978-0-12-823810-3, 594 pages, $130.

-Available for pre-order now.
+Available now.
 You can get a 30% discount using the code ENGIN320 at the publisher’s website.

 Traditionally the grid operators predicted demand and dispatched generation to meet it.
 As we move forward to a future where renewable generation accounts for the bulk of supply on the network, this paradigm is changing to one where the grid operators have to predict variable renewable generation and adjust demand to match it.
 This is likely to happen in more places as the percentage of renewable generation, especially solar and wind, is challenging the ability of the grid operators to keep supply and demand in balance in real time.
 This book examines the ways and means of developing flexible demand, which has remained largely unexplored, to play an increasing role.